E. Lee Spence: Professional career

+He is a founder, owner, and Vice President of the International Diving Institute, an organization that teaches and certifies commercial deep-sea divers.

 Discoveries

 H. L. Hunley

 Spence first reported the discovery of the Civil War submarine Hunley in 1970.
-Spence mapped and reported its location to numerous government agencies.
-The July 2007 cover story in U.S. News & World Report noted that the Hunley "disappeared without a trace" until 1970 when it was found by "underwater archaeologist E. Lee Spence."
-That report made no mention of novelist Clive Cussler, whose organization later (August 2008) dropped a lawsuit in federal district court against Spence in which it had claimed that they and not Spence had discovered the wreck in 1995.
-Both sides still claim that they and not the other discovered the wreck.
+He mapped and reported its location to numerous government agencies.
+The July 2007 cover story in U.S. News & World Report noted that the Hunley "disappeared without a trace" until 1970 when it was supposedly found by "underwater archaeologist E. Lee Spence."

 On September 13, 1976, the National Park Service submitted Sea Research Society's (Spence's) location for H.L.
 Hunley for inclusion on the National Register of Historic Places.
 Spence's location for Hunley became a matter of public record when H.L.
-Hunley's placement on that list was officially approved on December 29, 1978.
+Hunley's placement on that list was officially approved on December 29, 1978, though many dives were made on that site, and the sub was never found.

-Spence's book Treasures of the Confederate Coast, which had a chapter on his discovery of Hunley and included a map complete with an "X" showing the wreck's location was published in January 1995.
+Spence's book Treasures of the Confederate Coast, which had a chapter on his supposed discovery of Hunley and included a map complete with an "X" showing the wreck's location was published in January 1995.

-In 1995 the discovery was independently verified by a combined South Carolina Institute of Archaeology and Anthropology (SCIAA) and National Underwater and Marine Agency (NUMA) expedition directed by SCIAA underwater archaeologist Mark M. Newell and funded in part by novelist Clive Cussler.
+In 1995, the discovery was independently verified by a combined South Carolina Institute of Archaeology and Anthropology (SCIAA) and National Underwater and Marine Agency (NUMA) expedition directed by SCIAA underwater archaeologist Mark M. Newell funded, in part, by novelist Clive Cussler.
 Later the same year, at the official request of Senator Glenn F. McConnell (chairman), of the State of South Carolina Hunley Commission, Spence donated all of his rights to the shipwreck to the State.

-The Hunley discovery was described by William Dudley, Director of Naval History at the Naval Historical Center as probably the most important (underwater archaeological) find of the (20th) century."
+The Hunley discovery was described by William Dudley, Director of Naval History at the Naval Historical Center, as probably the most important (underwater archaeological) find of the (20th) century."
 The tiny submarine and its contents have been valued at over $40,000,000 making the discovery and donation one of the most significant and valuable contributions ever made to the State of South Carolina.

+After a seven-year legal battle, in August 2008 novelist Clive Cussler's organization dropped a lawsuit that had been filed in federal district court against Spence in which it had claimed that they, and not Spence, had discovered the wreck in 1995.
+Both sides still claim that they, and not the other, discovered the wreck.

-In 2016 the Naval History and Heritage Command published a detailed report on the history, discovery, and restoration of the Hunley entitled H. L. Hunley: Recovery Operations suggesting that it is most likely Spence found a nearby buried navigation buoy rather than the Hunley.
+In 2016, the Naval History and Heritage Command published a detailed report on the history, discovery, and restoration of the Hunley entitled H. L. Hunley: Recovery Operations suggesting that it is most likely Spence found a nearby buried navigation buoy rather than the Hunley.